Azure/AppService/_posts/2021-10-26-Diagnostic-Tools-for-ASP-NET-Core-Linux-apps-are-now-publicly-available.md

 - Slow performance
 - High memory
 - High CPU
-- Runtime errors and exceptions.
+- Runtime errors and exceptions

 ## Collection in Diagnose and Solve